 Our models examine the effects of density on innovation.
-We predict that metro area density will increase the impact of creative capital on innovation, and thus increasing returns to creative capital (creative spillovers) will be greater in the presence of high density.
-Empirically, this would mean that in an equation in which "innovation" is the dependent variable, interactions between density and creative capital would be positive, and that the effect size would be larger than an effect size for creative capital alone.
-A simple linear equation describes this hypothesis below.
+We predict that metropolitan area density will increase the impact of creative capital on innovation, and that increasing returns to creative capital (creative spillovers) will be greater in the presence of high density.
+Empirically, this would mean that in an equation in which innovation is the dependent variable, interactions between density and creative capital would be positive, and that the effect size would be larger than an effect size for creative capital alone.
+A simple linear equation describes this hypothesis as follows.

-$Innovation = \beta_1 + \beta_2 density + \beta_3 creativity + \beta_4 creativity density + \beta_5 R \& D + \beta_6 Scientists / Engineers + \beta_7 bohemians + \beta_8 gays + \varepsilon$ (1)
+Innovation = $\beta_1 + \beta_2$ density + $\beta_3$ creativity + $\beta_4$ creativity\density + $\beta_5 R \& D$ + $\beta_6$ Scientists & Engineers + $\beta_7$ bohemians + $\beta_8$ gays + $\varepsilon$ (1)

-As (Eq.
-1) suggests, many other variables have been linked either theoretically or empirically to innovation, and we thus incorporate several of these into the analysis.
-First, much analysis, like that of Griliches (1979), has been devoted to demonstrating the link between research and development expenditures (R&D) and innovation, and R&D should be taken into account in any analysis that looks to explain innovation.
+As (1) suggests, many other variables have been linked to innovation either theoretically or empirically, and we therefore incorporate several of these into the analysis.
+First, much analysis, such as that of Griliches (1979), has been devoted to demonstrating the link between R&D expenditures and innovation.
+R&D should therefore be taken into account in any analysis that looks to explain innovation.

-Second, studies by Florida and Gates (2001), Florida (2000, 2002a, 2002b), and Lee (2001) links the presence of both bohemians (defined as artists, musicians, writers, poets, etc.) and gays to innovation.
-This research suggests that bohemians are artistic innovators, and places that attract them have an ecosystem which is open to new and different ideas.
+Second, studies by Florida and Gates (2001), Florida (2000, 2002a, 2002b), and Lee (2001) link the presence of both bohemians (defined as artists, musicians, writers, poets, etc.) and gays to innovation.
+This research suggests that bohemians are artistic innovators and that places that attract them have an environment that is open to new and different ideas.
 These same places are more likely to be open to technological innovators.
-Markoff's work (2005) on the history of technology in Silicon Valley elaborates this relationship, documenting not only the co-location of artistic and technological innovators but also the social and spatial networks which connected them together and enabled them to influence one another.
-Thus, we will also incorporate these variables into our analyses.
+Markoff's (2005) work on the history of technology in Silicon Valley elaborates this relationship, documenting not only the colocation of artistic and technological innovators, but also the social and spatial networks that connected them together and enabled them to influence one another.
+Thus, we also incorporate these variables into our analyses.

 Our theory is that high densities of creatively oriented workers will promote metropolitan area innovation.
-Thus, we will need measures of density, creativity, innovation, and other important controls [see Table 1].
-The unit of analysis for this study is the Primary Metropolitan Statistical Area (PMSA).
-This is a geographical area comprised of a central county and its economically related outlying territories.
-Census periodically redefines the component units that comprise PMSAs, and we use the 30 June 1999 definitions.
+Thus, we need measures of density, creativity, innovation, and other important controls (Table 1).
+The unit of analysis for this study is the Primary Metropolitan Statistical Area (PMSA), a geographical area that includes a central county and its economically related outlying territories.
+The U.S. Census periodically redefines the component units that comprise PMSAs and we use the 30 June 1999 definitions.
 We use PMSAs for several reasons.
 First, PMSAs capture economic spheres of influence.
 Second, given that this study hopes to identify relationships at a regional level, instead of at a smaller scale, the PMSA appears most appropriate.
 Note that all predictors chronologically precede the dependent variables included in the analysis.

+Density

-Density: We employ several variables of population density.
-We do this because no one measure fully captures the full "essence" of the density construct, but instead each measure reflects a different dimension.
-Each of the measures clearly has relative strengths and weaknesses, described below.
-This provides fuller and more inclusive concept of density, and one that is more reflective of the proximity of people discussed above.
+We employ several variables of population density because no one measure fully captures the essence of the density construct.
+Instead, each measure reflects a different dimension.
+Each of the measures clearly has relative strengths and weaknesses, described in the following section.
+This definition is a fuller and more inclusive concept of density that is more reflective of the proximity of people discussed previously.